MikeDigitize/JSFundamentals/README.md

 foo.sayName();  // mike
 ```

-<code>this</code> is a device that can be used in a constructor function to assign properties specific to an instance of that constructor.
+The object returned from the constructor has a method <code>sayName</code> which returns a reference to <code>this</code>.
+Even though the call to the function is made in the global scope, its call site (and therefore context) is the object <code>foo</code>. <code>this</code> is a device that can be used in a constructor function to assign properties specific to an instance of that constructor.
 In the above we can see that <code>this</code>, when used in a constructor, refers to the instance of the constructor.

 The default rule and the constructor are the two organic ways in which context is defined in JavaScript.
 It can be explicitly set through other means however.
 The definition of <code>this</code> when explicilty set supersedes the organic ways.
 Context can be explicitly set in four different ways, as of ES6.